Open Thread: Louisville vs. Clemson

-Filed under: Open Thread: Louisville vs. Clemson By Mike Rutherford@CardChronicle Feb 12, 2023, 1:52pm EST / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Open Thread: Louisville vs. Clemson Reddit Pocket Flipboard Email Photo by Andy Lyons/Getty Images Louisville looks to make it 11-0 against the Tigers since joining the ACC.
+Filed under: Open Thread: Louisville vs. Clemson Go Cards.
+By Mike Rutherford@CardChronicle Feb 18, 2023, 6:50pm EST / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Open Thread: Louisville vs. Clemson Reddit Pocket Flipboard Email Mark Cornelison/Lexington Herald-Leader/Tribune News Service via Getty Images Let’s honor the champs in style.
 Go Cards.
-More From Card Chronicle Louisville Defeats Clemson 81-69 Seedy K’s GameCap: Miami Offense sizzles, but Louisville still falls short at No. 19 Miami, 93-85 Open Thread: Louisville at Miami Louisville at Miami preview Cardinal Countdown: 1 Week Until First Pitch Loading comments...
+More From Card Chronicle Louisville blasts Bucknell, takes series from Bison How to watch Louisville vs. Clemson on TV Louisville-Clemson preview Hawks propels Cards on opening day Louisville Baseball releases lineup for opening day Friday afternoon Cardinal news and notes Loading comments...

 Loading comments...